-- MEDICAL TERMINOLOGY 3 credits
+120 MEDICAL TERMINOLOGY 3 credits

 Study of language used in medicine.

-3 credits - 121 STUDY OF DISEASE PROCESSES 3 credits Prerequisite: 2740:120.
-Study of diseases of major body functions. - 230 BASIC PHARMACOLOGY 3 credits Overview of drugs used in a medical setting. - 241 MEDICAL RECORDS 3 credits Prerequisite: 2740:120.
-Introduction to insurance procedures and codings used in a physician's office.
+STUDY OF DISEASE PROCESSES Prerequisite: 2740:120.
+Study of diseases of major body func-

+BASIC PHARMACOLOGY 230

+Overview of drugs used in a medical setting.

-ENVIRONMENTAL HEALTH AND SAFETY TECHNOLOGY 2800:
+ENVIRONMENTAL HEALTH AND SAFETY_TECHNOLOGY 2800:

+INTERNET: PHYSICS FOR 200

+ENVIRONMENTAL TECHNICIANS

-- 200 INTERNET: PHYSICS FOR ENVIRONMENTAL TECHNICIANS 1 credit Online course utilizing aspects of the Internet introducing various topics of physics important to Environmental Technicians including mechanic energy, heat, sound, fluid flow, and radioactivity. - 210 OCCUPATIONAL SAFETY AND RISK 3 credits Introduction to the field of health and safety as related to business and industrial operations.
+Online course utilizing aspects of the Internet introducing various topics of physics important to Environmental Technicians including mechanic energy, heat, sound, fluid flow, and radioactivity.

+OCCUPATIONAL SAFETY AND RISK

+Introduction to the field of health and safety as related to business and industrial operations.
 Emphasis is placed on hazard/ risk analysis and the regulatory environment.

-- 220 ENVIRONMENTAL LAW AND REGULATIONS 3 credits Introduction to the legal system and to the laws and regulations dealing with water, air, land, noise and other sources of pollution. - 221 ENVIRONMENTAL LAW AND REGULATIONS II 3 credits Prerequisite: 2800:220.
-Designed to provide students the opportunity to apply common regulatory reporting mechanisms in a practical manner utilizing a variety of software programs recognized in the environmental field. - 230 WATER AND ATMOSPHERIC POLLUTION 3 credits Prerequisite: 3100:104, 105.
+ENVIRONMENTAL LAW AND REGULATIONS 220 Introduction to the legal system and to the laws and regulations dealing with water, air, land, noise and other sources of pollution.

+ENVIRONMENTAL LAW AND REGULATIONS II 221 Prerequisite: 2800:220.
+Designed to provide students the opportunity to apply common regulatory reporting mechanisms in a practical manner utilizing a variety of software programs recognized in the environmental field.

+230 WATER AND ATMOSPHERIC POLLUTION 3 credits Prerequisite: 3100:104, 105.
 Basic concepts of aquatic and atmospheric systems and the processes that pollute them.
 Emphasis on control and monitoring of cultural, industrial, and agricultural pollution sources.
+Laboratory.

-Laboratory. - 232 ENVIRONMENTAL SAMPLING LABORATORY 2 credits Corequisite: 2800:230.
-Field experience with a wide range of environmental sampling techniques and equipment. - 250 INTERNSHIP: ENVIRONMENTAL HEALTH AND SAFETY 3 credits Prerequisite: Students must have permission of program coordinator, completed at least 30 hours of course work, and have completed at least one of the following courses pertinent to internship: 2230:250; 2230:257; 2800: 210; 2800:220; 2800:230 and 232.
-A supervised work experience in environmental health and/or safety to increase student understanding of the practical application of health and safety training. - 290 SPECIAL TOPICS IN ENVIRONMENTAL HEALTH AND SAFETY TECHNOLOGY 1-4 credits Prerequisite: permission.
+232 ENVIRONMENTAL SAMPLING LABORATORY Corequisite: 2800:230.
+Field experience with a wide range of environmental sampling techniques and equipment.

+250 INTERNSHIP: ENVIRONMENTAL HEALTH AND SAFETY

+Prerequisite: Students must have permission of program coordinator, completed at least 30 hours of course work, and have completed at least one of the following courses pertinent to internship: 2230:250; 2230:257; 2800: 210; 2800:220; 2800:230 and 232.
+A supervised work experience in environmental health and/or safety to increase student understanding of the practical application of health and safety training.

+290 SPECIAL TOPICS IN ENVIRONMENTAL HEALTH

+AND SAFETY TECHNOLOGY Prerequisite: permission.
 Special topics and subject areas of particular interest to students.

-GENERAL TECHNOLOGY 2820:
+GENERAL TECHNOLOGY

+BASIC CHEMISTRY

-- 105 BASIC CHEMISTRY 3 credits Prerequisite: 1020:052 or one year of high school mathematics and placement.
+Prerequisite: 1020:052 or one year of high school mathematics and placement.
 Elementary treatment of facts and principles of chemistry emphasizing biological application.
 Elements and compounds important in everyday life, biological processes, and medicine.
 Introduction to laboratory techniques.
+Laboratory.

-Laboratory. - 161 TECHNICAL PHYSICS: MECHANICS I 2 credits Corequisite: 2030:152.
+161 TECHNICAL PHYSICS: MECHANICS I 2 credits Corequisite: 2030:152.
 Principles of mechanics that include motion, vectors, forces, equilibrium; also significant figures and unit conversions.
+Laboratory.

-Laboratory. - 162 TECHNICAL PHYSICS: MECHANICS II 2 credits Prerequisite: 2820:161; corequisite: 2030:153.
+162 TECHNICAL PHYSICS: MECHANICS II 2 credits Prerequisite: 2820:161; corequisite: 2030:153.
 Principles of mechanics that include work, power, conservation of energy, rotational motion, torque.
+Laboratory.

-Laboratory. - TECHNICAL PHYSICS: ELECTRICITY AND MAGNETISM 2 credits Prerequisite: 2820:161; corequisite: 2030:153.
+163 TECHNICAL PHYSICS: ELECTRICITY AND MAGNETISM

+Prerequisite: 2820:161; corequisite: 2030:153.
 Principles of electricity and magnetism.
 Electrostatics, basic direct current circuits, magnetism and electromagnetism, alternating currents, basic AC circuits.
+Laboratory.

-Laboratory. - 164 TECHNICAL PHYSICS: HEAT AND LIGHT 2 credits Prerequisite: 2820:161; corequisite: 2030:153.
+TECHNICAL PHYSICS: HEAT AND LIGHT 2 credits Prerequisite: 2820:161; corequisite: 2030:153.
 Topics include thermal behavior of matter, thermodynamics, light, geometric and physical optics.
 Introduction to atomic and nuclear physics.
 Laboratory.

-MANUFACTURING Engineering technology 2880:
+MANUFACTURING ENGINEERING TECHNOLOGY 2880:

-232 LABOR MANAGEMENT RELATIONS 3 credits Study of historical background of labor movement, management viewpoints, legal framework for modern labor organizations and collective bargaining process.
+LABOR MANAGEMENT RELATIONS 3 credits Study of historical background of labor movement, management viewpoints, legal framework for modern labor organizations and collective bargaining process.